seedaholic.com

 Sowing: Sow February to June or September to October.

-Sow seed on the surface of lightly firmed, moist seed compost in pots or trays.
+Sow seed on the surface of lightly firmed, seed compost in pots or trays.
 Cover seed with a light sprinkling of vermiculite.
-Seal container inside a polythene bag and place at 15 to 20°C (59 to 68°F).
+Stand the pot in water until the soil is moist and drain.
+Either use a plastic lid or seal container inside a polythene bag to keep the moisture in.
+Keep at 15 to 20°C (59 to 68°F).

+Expect germination within 2 to 3 weeks.
+Overwinter September sowings in a cold frame and plant out the following spring.
 When large enough to handle, transplant seedlings into 7.5cm (3in) pots or trays.
 Gradually acclimatise to outdoor conditions for 10 to 15 days before planting out after all risk of frost, 30cm (12in) apart.
-For best results, provide any ordinary, well-drained soil in full sun.

-Prefers moist but well drained soil.
-Columbines tend to cross-pollinate, hybridize, and self seed freely, creating new strains and colours.
+Columbines tend to cross-pollinate, hybridise, and self seed freely, creating new strains and colours.
 The formation of seeds will shorten the productive lifespan of the plant, so it is best to remove the spent flowers promptly.
-Columbines tend to lose vitality after 3-4 years and are best replaced at that time.
+Columbines tend to lose vitality after 4 to 5 years and are best replaced at that time.

 Plant Uses: